chpraveen2905/chpraveen2905/README.md

-- 👋 I'm a software tester and Test Automation Enthusiast
+- 👋 I'm a Software Automation Developer and Front End Developer
 - 👀 I’m interested in testing and automating web/mobile apps using Selenium with Java
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate with people who can write awesome clean test code